-Heather A. Horst is Professor and Director of the Institute for Culture and Society at Western Sydney University.
+Heather is Professor and Director of the Institute for Culture and Society at Western Sydney University.

 A sociocultural anthropologist by training, she researches material culture and the mediation of social relations through digital media and technology.